Have you been considering starting an email newsletter?

 So, in this offer breakdown email, I want you to think of it as a micro-sales page.

-Youâve given them:
+Youâve giving them:

 - Immediate value